EMDR

 Hallie Johnson, LCPC

-Hallie Johnson brings extensive experience and expertise in EMDR therapy.
-She combines a compassionate, client-centered approach with a deep understanding of the mind-body connection, guiding each session to feel safe, supportive, and tailored to your needs.
+Hallie Johnson, LCPC, is one of our lead therapists with extensive experience in EMDR therapy and trauma-informed approaches.
+She brings a compassionate, client-centered perspective and a deep understanding of the mind-body connection, guiding each session to feel safe, supportive, and responsive to your needs.

 Getting Started